-The Institute for Shelter Dogs was created from a desire to bring together the latest in shelter dog research with current best practices in shelter dog behavior and training.
-Our mission is to provide those that are on the ground with the best information and hands-on training in hopes of improving the daily lives of shelter dogs.
-Together, we believe the craft and science of behavior can transform the welfare of dogs living in shelters.
+The Institute for Shelter Dogs was created from a desire to bring together the latest research with the current best practices in sheltering.
+Our mission is to provide those that are on the ground with the best information and hands-on instruction & training in hopes of improving the daily lives of shelter animals.
+Together, we believe the craft and science of behavior can transform the welfare of shelter animals and the people dedicated to improving their lives.

 ISD Founders & Facilitators